The Prime Rate in Canada

 Why Does it Matter to Mortgage Borrowers?

 Canadian mortgage borrowers have experienced stress in recent years due to increasing interest rates.
-News headlines commonly refer to the prime rate, noting the frequent increases in the prime rate and the impact it has on variable-rate mortgage borrowers.
+News headlines commonly refer to the prime rate, noting the periodic changes in interest rates from the Bank of Canada, its impact on the prime rate and the impact it has on variable-rate mortgage borrowers.
 Recently the prime rate has been declining.
 This is good news but, as a mortgage borrower, do you understand how the prime rate affects you?

 What is the prime rate?